Armatores/Simureality/Simureality.md

 *   **Hope**.
 A predictive model in which the system predicts a high probability of transitioning into the desired optimal configuration in the future.
 Reduces negative feedback from the current non-optimal state, allowing activity to continue.
 *   **Nostalgia**.
 Access to an archived, highly optimal configuration from past experience.
 Provides a temporary feeling of stability and satisfaction and can serve as a source of data for finding similar optima in the present.
 *   **Humility / Acceptance**.
 A state in which the system completes computations on changing an unattainable configuration (e.g., after grief).
 Releases a huge amount of resources that were spent on futile optimization attempts and allows them to be redirected to other tasks.
-*   **Boredom** (addition).
+*   **Boredom** .
 Not just a lack of ideas, but a signal of exhaustion of known optimization paths in the current context.
 A rigid stimulus to change the environment, activity, or search for fundamentally new input data.
 "The system demands an upgrade of the input stream."

 There are no "superfluous" or "useless" emotions in the system.
 Each of them is a high-precision feedback tool, finely tuned to assess reality configurations and manage the agent's internal resources.
 They form a most complex orchestra, where every note is data for the system.
 Discomfort and pain tune the instruments, and joy and satisfaction are the applause for the found harmony.